-ESL 8B with a grade of CR and ESL 9B with a grade of CR OR ESL 90 with a grade of CR OR placement in ESL 18 and placement in ESL 19 and placement in ESL 92 OR Language Arts Division Chair approval.
+ESL 90 with a grade of CR OR Placement in ESL 92 OR Language Arts Division Chair approval.

-ESL93 - Essentials of English Grammar (LEC - Lecture) Description
+ESL93 - Essentials of English Grammar (LEC - Lecture)

 This course is designed to build the English grammar skills of non-native speakers of English in order to prepare for academic work in English.
 This course introduces essential grammar topics and emphasizes usage of standard English grammar in written work and in speech.
 (Formerly ESL 10B)